-To contain rate increases, control costs and position BC Hydro for future success, the B.C. government has launched a comprehensive, two-phased review of BC Hydro.
+To contain rate increases, control costs, and position BC Hydro for future success, the B.C. government has launched a comprehensive, two-phased review of BC Hydro.

-For more information read the 2018 Comprehensive Review of BC Hydro Phase 1 – Terms of Reference (PDF, 284KB).
+For further information on the outcomes, please read the Comprehensive Review of BC Hydro: Phase 1 Final Report (PDF, 828 KB).

 Among other things, the Phase 1 Final Report has informed BC Hydro’s April 1, 2019 – March 31, 2021 rates application, which will be filed with the BCUC by the end of February 2019.

 Indigenous Engagement on the Standing Offer Program